rolandsolace/solace-azure-quickstart/README.md

 2. Location - Select region most suitable to you.
 3. Storage Account Name – New or existing storage account, your VHD will be stored here.
 4. Admin Username - Username for the virtual Machine.
-5. Admin Password - Password for the virtual Machine.
+5. Admin Password - Password for the virtual Machine and for the admin CLI user.
 6. Security Group Name – New or existing security group, VMR default ports will be made publicly available.
+7. DNS Name for Load Balancer – Used for the public DNS name for the virtual machine.
-7. DNS Label – Used for the public DNS name for the virtual machine.
+7. DNS Label for Public IP – Used for the public DNS name for the virtual machine.
 8. CentOS version – Use Centos 7.2 or CentOS 7.3
 9. VM Size – Use Standard_D2_V2 or Standard_F2s
 10. Solace VMR URI – The URI link from the registration email received during Step 1 of the install process.